nih-cfde/2023-april-all-hands-meeting/docs/ABSTRACTS.md

 # Call for Abstracts

-The CFDE Steering Committee invites you to submit an abstract of your scientific research or technical work to be considered for a poster or oral presentation during the CFDE meeting, April 4-5, 2023 at the Bethesda Hotel.
+The CFDE Steering Committee invites you to submit an abstract of your scientific research or technical work to be considered for a poster or oral presentation during the CFDE meeting, **April 4-5**, 2023 at the Bethesda Hotel.

 Abstracts can be of a scientific or technical nature.
 Abstracts should provide clear data and validated conclusions.
 They should consist of an introduction that presents the background and rationale of the study or work, a brief description of the methods employed, a summary of the results, and a statement of the conclusions, best practices, or lessons learned.